 For more information on the New Brighton Volunteer Fire Department, becoming a volunteer, or to schedule a public education seminar, please call (724) 843-0320.

-The Borough of New Brighton has adopted and enacted an emergency operations plan to provide for the protection of persons and property in the event of a natural or man-caused emergency or disaster.
+The Borough of New Brighton is a participant in the New Brighton Area Emergency Management Agency.
+The regional EMA is a cooperative effort between Daugherty Township, Fallston Borough, New Brighton Borough, and Pulaski Township to provide for comprehensive emergency planning through shared resources.
+Through this arrangement, New Brighton Borough has adopted and enacted an emergency operations plan to provide for the protection of persons and property in the event of a natural or man-caused emergency or disaster.
 The plan establishes procedures to alert the public and provide information and appropriate protective action instructions and for coordination and use of available municipal resources during an emergency.

 All residents and merchants are encouraged to register to receive Beaver County emergency alerts.
 The Beaver County Emergency Services Center utilizes the Swift 911 mass notification system to notify residents regarding emergencies such as fires, utility outages, floods, hurricanes, evacuations, and more.
 Beaver County emergency alerts deliver messages via multiple contact methods including voice, text, and email.
 The Swift 911 portal allows you to register for alerts as well as update contact information.